GCPlot/gcplot-knowledge-base/faq.md

 Q: **Can I select a particular interval while building the report?**

 A: Of course.
-You can set the interval to the exact second, while the width of the interval can be started from the minute.
+You can set the interval with the precision to the exact second, while the width of the interval can be started from the minute.

 ---

 Q: **Which timezone is used for the reports?**

-A: All reports are in the timezone of the parent Analysis Group, which can be configured at the creation time, or modified anytime later.
+A: You should select the timezone of your comfort for your reports.
 On the server side we store everything in UTC.

 ---